lizmat/raku-all-modules/skids/perl6sum/README.md

       say sha1_base64(            'here is a french brace »')";
       # 5hoNlI0QihTToOzKPc8pdMwEhWM

-   However, you MUST use encode_utf8 if you handle any characters with ordinals above 255.
-There is too much opportunity for problems where parts of a message are pushed at different locations in the code.
+   However, in Perl 5 you MUST use encode_utf8 if you handle any characters with ordinals above 255.
+There is too much opportunity for mixed encoding problems to happen when parts of a message are pushed at different locations in the code.

-   By not accepting plain strings, users must consciously choose an encoding and helps them avoid accidentally mixing encodings.
+   By not accepting plain strings, users must consciously choose an encoding and that helps them avoid accidentally mixing encodings.

    Fortunately, encoding is a built-in capability of Perl 6: